 Muse of Fire Theatre Company strives to intrigue and educate the widest possible audience through productions of compelling plays, with Shakespeare as our cornerstone.
 Our vision is to become an integral part of the arts community and draw as many people as possible into the vibrant world of great theatre through rousing productions and innovative educational programming.
-We are now in our sixth season in Evanston.
-Our past Shakespeare-in-the-park productions co-sponsored by the City itself include Henry V, Macbeth, As You Like It, Julius Caesar, The Taming of the Shrew, The Two Gentlemen of Verona, and Romeo and Juliet.
+We are now in our seventh season in Evanston.
+Our past Shakespeare-in-the-park productions, co-sponsored by the City itself, include Henry V, Macbeth, As You Like It, Julius Caesar, The Taming of the Shrew, The Two Gentlemen of Verona, and Romeo and Juliet.
 This summer we are presenting a family-friendly one-hour version of Cymbeline, which will also tour to nearby North Shore communities; and a full production of Hamlet, which will include both indoor and outdoor performances (and an intermission!).
 Our educational programming includes theatre workshops for 8-12 year olds at the Fleetwood-Jourdain summer camp, and both hands-on and discussion-oriented Shakespeare classes for adults offered throughout the year.

 Jon Beal's past Muse of Fire productions include Julius Caesar (Cassius), The Taming of the Shrew (Grumio), and Romeo and Juliet (Mercutio), which was also his fight directing debut.
 This summer Jon will serve as fight choreographer for both Cymbeline and Hamlet.
 Jon attended Columbia College Chicago where he trained as an actor and stage combatant/ choreographer.
 Since graduating in 2011 with a theater degree and several certifications in stage combat, Jon has worked as an actor and fighter with such theater companies as The House Theatre, Waltzing Mechanics, Commedia Beauregard, The Hypocrites, Right Brain Project, The Second City, and the Lyric Opera of Chicago.